theo-armour/theo-armour.github.io/readme.md

 ======================

 ##Live Sites
-You have two ways of viweing the data:
+You have two ways of viewing the data:

 Hosted pages on GitHub: [theo-armour.github.io]( http://theo-armour.github.io/ )